 There are two types of batteries: those you use once and throw away, and those you can recharge.
 Rechargeable batteries should be stored at a 40 percent charge, allowing the battery to gradually “discharge.”

 Some batteries can harm other items you’re storing.
 For example, car batteries can leak acid, possibly damaging your grandma’s old rocking chair or your high school letter jacket, according to Ellis.
-For that reason, make sure batteries are kept away from valuables.
+For that reason, make sure batteries are kept away from valuables, especially if you plan on storing your batteries for an extended period of time.